Germany flag

 Public pathway entries are limited; verify official portals directly.

 Focus cities: Berlin, Munich, Hamburg.
-Local reality: public transport is practical, while housing tends to be manageable outside premium districts.
+Local reality: In Berlin, public transport is practical, while housing tends to be manageable outside premium districts.

 Quick Stats